opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 ### Data receiver controller

-As describe above, you can use a data receiver controller to wrap and abstract some logic.
-The data source can be connect/disconnected directly by calling `connect`/`disconnect` function as well.
+As described above, you can use a data receiver controller to wrap and abstract some logic.
+The data source can be connected/disconnected directly by calling the `connect`/`disconnect` function as well.

 ```javascript
 var dataSourceController = new OSH.DataReceiver.DataReceiverController({